Beryl-Jingxin/PyExoCross-ing/docs/source/basicinfo.md

 The `Database` name, `Molecule` name and the molecule and isotopologue ID `MolIsoID` are necessary.
 The first two digits of `MolIsoID` are molcule ID and the third digit is isotopologue ID and there is no blank between molecule ID and isotopologue ID.

-The name of `Isotopologue` and `Dataset` can be set as 'none' or any other words.
+The name of `Isotopologue` and `Dataset` can be set as 'none' or any other strings.

 *Example*